Is Blanview Still the Only Option?

 Comparatively weak black level

-Smaller selection of sizes and formats
+Limited selection of sizes and formats

 How do IPS displays differ from Blanview?

-Are IPS displays harder to read in sunlight?
+Are IPS displays less readable in sunlight?

-What is a Blanview display?
+What is a Blanview Display?

 Blanview: Premium price, limited availability

-For which applications is Blanview useful?
+For which applications is Blanview suitable?

 Mobile devices with maximum energy efficiency